 It is a simple concept guaranteed to make your cross stitch treasures unique and personal.

-What is the height and width of individual letters?
-How much space do you allow between the letters?
-What about between the lines?
 It may seem a bit overwhelming, but trust me, it's easier than you think.

 I categorize cross stitch alphabets in three styles:

 Some letter sets have both upper case (capital letters) and lower case, while others use only one or the other.

 Although a cross stitch alphabet pattern is stitched in a particular color, it is assumed that you will adjust it to match your personal taste or to coordinate with the accompanying design.

 Let your own personal taste play a part in selecting a cross stitch alphabet style.
 If your design is light and delicate, use line letters in script format.
 When your cross stitch design is bold and weighty, consider straight block letters.

 Be certain that your text accentuates, and does not detract from, the overall design.
 A pattern primarily centered around a favorite verse or saying gives you lots of options.
 Use letters that help communicate the message--a humorous saying calls for a different alphabet than a sentimental poem.

 Click here to find the perfect alphabet design.

 There is no specific formula for selecting a cross stitch alphabet that will fit in the space allotted.
 It is just a matter of getting out your graph paper, pencil and eraser!

 To get started, select the graph paper button on the menu to the left of this page to print some blank sheets of graph paper.
 If you are fitting text into a specific area on a pattern, it is easiest to choose the graph paper with the same number of squares per block shown in your chart.